zuzannapajak/cardio-risk-prediction/README.md

 ## 📘 Usage

-- Use `notebooks/eda.ipynb` to perform EDA and visualization.
+- Use `notebooks/eda.ipynb` to perform inital EDA, cleaning and post-cleaning EDA.
-- Run `scripts/preprocessing.py` to clean and prepare your dataset.
-- Run `scripts/training.py` to train and evaluate your models.

 ## 🧠 Models Used